neocnz/Design_Doc/UI_comp_Spec_ImagePicker.md

   - The selected folder name will be displayed on the dropdown button
 - **GridListView_List {Scroll}** :
   - Scroll only vertically
-  - When the screen is already scrolled to the top, pull down the list further, the grid list will separate from the actionbar goes down and occupies the 2/3 lower part of the screen.
-The actionbar will be disappeared, the 1/3 of the top part will be an empty space for integrating other components
+  - When the screen is already scrolled to the top, pull down the list further, the grid list will separate from the actionbar goes down and occupies a certain portion of the lower part of the screen.
+The actionbar will be disappeared, the top part will be an empty space to view and interact with the component beneath
 - **GridListView_Cell {Tap}** :
   - Tap to select the image in cell
   - When selected has a sim-tranparent overlay with a number of the select sequence on it